Summer Sailing in Europe v. Summer Sailing in the Caribbean

 Summer daytime temperatures in the Caribbean Islands (their low season) tend to be hot (highs around 90°F/32°C) and the humidity high.
 It’s also hurricane season.
 In the English Channel and the Bay of Biscay the weather in the summer months is unpredictable—it can be hot or cool, sunny or overcast.
 Typically though, it’s comfortable, often beautiful, weather for sailing.
 Unfortunately, weather is the one variable nobody can control.

 And then there are the boats.
-Most of the Caribbean sailing outfits use fairly modern charter sloops outfitted with electric wenches to raise and lower sails.
+Most of the Caribbean sailing offerings use fairly modern charter sloops outfitted with electric wenches to raise and lower sails.
 They are roomy, nicely appointed, assembly-line boats.
 Each typically sleeps 10–12 campers.

 QBE’s signature pilot cutters were authentically constructed in a small atelier by an artisan boatwright, based on a 19th-century design.
 Our student crew members have to raise and lower sails with elbow grease and are expected to learn all the nuts and bolts of traditional sailing.
-Each of our boats sleeps six (seven in a pinch), so our crews are always small, allowing more opportunity for hands-on learning and fast, robust team-building.
+Each of our boats sleeps six (seven in a pinch), so our crews are smaller, allowing more opportunity for hands-on learning and fast, robust team-building.

 At the end of the day, it’s a matter of taste and priorities.
 Do you like modern or classic?
 Vibrant reefs or charming old-word discoveries?
-A Jimmy Buffett vibe or a challenging European outdoor adventure?
-Whichever you choose, “fair winds and following seas!”
+More of a Jimmy Buffett “Margaritaville” vibe or a challenging European outdoor adventure?
+Or… maybe one, then the other?